aviram-shubeili/code-flow/.github/instructions/code-flow-copilot-instructions.instructions.md

     *   Explain the purpose of each line in `docker-compose.yml` files.
     *   Discuss options for settings (e.g., `restart` policies, version pinning for images).
     *   Guide on using `.env` files for Docker Compose configurations.
-*   **Database (PostgreSQL & Prisma):**
+*   **Database (PostgreSQL & Drizzle):**
-    *   Explain schema design concepts.
+    *   Explain schema design concepts and Drizzle table definitions.
-    *   Guide on integrating with Auth.js adapters.
+    *   Guide on integrating with Auth.js adapters using Drizzle.
-    *   Assist with Prisma schema definition and migrations.
+    *   Assist with Drizzle schema definition, migrations, and queries.
+    *   Explain Drizzle's type-safe query building and Edge runtime compatibility.
 *   **Next.js & Auth.js:**
     *   Provide guidance on API routes, authentication flows, and session management.
     *   Help integrate Auth.js with the chosen database adapter.